skylarjhdownes/Akagi-Bot/README.md

 ~pile - If given a player number, looks at the tiles in the discard pile of that player.
 If used alone, looks at your own discard pile.

+~toggle - Accepts either tiles or help as argument
-~toggle - Turns off or on the written form of the tiles.
-Only usable by players.
+    tiles - Turn off or on the written form of the tiles.
+Only usable by players. help - Turn off or on tenpai suggestions, pon/chi suggestions, etc...

 ~end game - Deletes all the channels involved in the game, and removes the channels and the game from the global list of such things.